Social engineering (security): Techniques and terms

-One example of social engineering is an individual who walks into a building and posts an official-looking announcement to the company bulletin that says the number for the help desk has changed.
-So, when employees call for help the individual asks them for their passwords and IDs thereby gaining the ability to access the company's private information.
+An example of social engineering would be an attacker who walks into a building and posts an official-looking announcement to the company bulletin that says the telephone number for the help desk has changed.
+When employees call the false number for help, the individual asks them for their passwords and IDs, thereby gaining access to the company's private information.

-Another example of social engineering would be that the hacker contacts the target on a social networking site and starts a conversation with the target.
-Gradually the hacker gains the trust of the target and then uses that trust to get access to sensitive information like password or bank account details.
+Another example of social engineering would be a hacker contacting the target on a social networking site and starting a conversation with them.
+Gradually, the hacker gains the trust of the target and then uses that trust to gain access to sensitive information like password or bank account details.